-RV & Camper Buying Tips and Scams To Avoid
+RV and Camper Buying Tips and Scams To Avoid

 There are a wide range of Recreational Vehicles out there.
 One for almost every budget.
 Some recreational vehicles can cost over a $1,000,000.
 Most RV dealers cater to retiring couples with big equity in their homes, large pensions, and savings accounts.
 In other words, you are viewed as a life support system for a wallet.
 The problem with buying an RV is you can't guarantee that you are getting a fair price.
 There are no web sites where you can lookup dealer cost and holdback, then walk into the dealer and say "here's how much you paid for it, and here's how much profit I want to give you."

 Are you getting a truck camper, a pop up camper or Class A?
 There's tons of options and configurations that can move the price up and you have no way to verify how much it should cost.
 So the only way we can help you is to list the pros and cons of RV ownership and share some negotiating tips based a few war stories from a person we know who sold them for a living and revealed many of his tricks of the trade.

 Try The RV Life First Before You Buy Into It

 "The two best days you have as an RV owner are the day you buy it and the day you sell it."
 RV life is just wonderful for many people who swear by it.
 But how do you really know if you're ready for it?
 Instead of mortgaging your house and plunking down $200,000 on an recreational vehicle, try renting one for a holiday getaway and see how you like it.
 A $700 a week rental for two weeks plus expenses might add up to $2,000 but you will know if you're ready for the RV life by the end of the trip.
 Also, talk to other people who own RVs and ask them for the pros and cons.
 Try RV camp grounds, you'll find plenty of RV owners with opinions.

 Based on Our Research of RV Owners and Salespeople